Musicals101.com

 With a light behind her!"

-Both Gilbert and Sullivan looked on operettas as a sideline, but they realized it could prove very profitable.
-D'Oyly Carte persuaded them to attempt a full-length work.
+Although both Gilbert and Sullivan initially considered operetta a sideline, they realized it could prove very profitable.
+So D'Oyly Carte had no trouble persuading them to attempt a full-length work.

-The Sorcerer (1877 - 178) involved a magician who wreaks havoc in a small English village with a love potion – a plot device Gilbert would suggest often in years to come.
-The Sorcerer lampooned Victorian notions of social propriety and class distinction, but it was so polished, witty and utterly respectable that no one took offense.
+The Sorcerer (1877 - 178 performances) involved title character John Wellington Wells, who wreaks havoc in a small English village with a love potion.
+By having members of the upper and lower classes fall in love with each other, The Sorcerer lampooned Victorian notions of class distinction, but it's comedy was so polished, witty and utterly respectable that no one took offense.
 It had a healthy run, and unauthorized productions soon appeared in the United States, which at that time did not recognize international copyrights.

-Gilbert and Sullivan were initiating a form of British operetta that was quite unlike its continental predecessors.
-The sexual references and situations found in French operetta were avoided.
-Where French operettas had cartoonish characters, G&S made a conscious effort to use more familiar, believable characters.
-Most of the characters in The Sorcerer were the sort of people British audiences knew from everyday life -- with the obvious exception of the slightly bizarre title character.
+Gilbert and Sullivan were initiating a form of British operetta that was quite unlike the works of Offenbach.
+Where French operettas had cartoonish characters, G&S made an effort to use more familiar, believable characters.
+Most of the townspeople in The Sorcerer were the sort that British audiences knew from everyday life -- with the obvious exception of the title character.
+And there were no sexual references.

-Encouraged by The Sorcerer's profitable run, the authors next wrote an operetta that had even greater fun with British social conventions.
-They succeeded beyond their wildest dreams, creating a show that would reshape the popular musical theatre on both sides of the Atlantic.
+Encouraged by The Sorcerer's profitable run, the authors wrote an operetta that had even greater fun with British social conventions.
+This one would succeed beyond their wildest dreams, reshaping the popular musical theatre on both sides of the Atlantic.

 Next: G&S Story II - "Pinafore-mania!"